particle-iot/docs/src/content/en/shared/firmware.md

 SPI
 ----
-This library allows you to communicate with SPI devices, with the Spark Core as the master device.
+This library allows you to communicate with SPI devices, with the Core/Photon as the master device.

 ![SPI]({{assets}}/images/core-pin-spi.jpg)